Ekatarina Velika: Breakup and post-breakup

 Ivan Vdović died of AIDS on 25 September 1992 at age 31.
-Milan Mladenović died of pancreatic cancer on 5 November 1994 at age 36.
+Milan Mladenović died of pancreatic cancer (he was also HIV positive) on 5 November 1994 at age 36.
 Bojan Pečar died of a heart attack on 13 October 1998 at age 38.
 Dušan Dejanović died of AIDS on 16 November 2000.
-On 18 September 2002 Margita Stefanović died at age 43, being the fifth band member to die prematurely.
+On 18 September 2002 Margita Stefanović died at age 43 of AIDS and toxoplasmosis, being the fifth band member to die relatively young.

 Legacy

 Ekatarina Velika is considered one of the top and most influential acts of the former Yugoslav rock scene.
 Of the bands heavily influenced by Ekatarina Velika, by far the most notable is Van Gogh, which has risen to the status of one of the most popular rock acts in Serbia in the second half of the 1990s.
 Another band highly inspired by EKV is the alternative rock band Block Out.
 The band's work was also praised by Yugoslav rock icons like Rambo Amadeus and Dado Topić.

 In 2003, a tribute album to Mladenović entitled Kao da je bilo nekad...
 Posvećeno Milanu Mladenoviću (Like It Happened Someday...
 Dedicated to Milan Mladenović) was released.
 The album consists of 15 covers of Mladenović's songs (14 EKV and one Šarlo Akrobata song) by a range of musicians, spanning from rock veteran Dado Topić, over EKV contemporaries like Električni Orgazam, Darko Rundek, Partibrejkers, Miško Plavi, Vlada Divljan, Del Arno Band, and Tanja Jovićević, to younger acts, like Jarboli, Darkwood Dub, Novembar, Night Shift, Block Out, and VROOM.
-Mladenović's former Šarlo Akrobata bandmate Dušan Kojić also appeared on the album under the pseudonym Crni Zub, participating in the cover of "Zemlja".
+Mladenović's former Šarlo Akrobata bandmate and Disciplin A Kitschme founder and frontman Dušan Kojić "Koja" also appeared on the album under the pseudonym Crni Zub (with Nova moćna organizacija band), participating in the cover of "Zemlja" as the first track opening the album.

 Another tribute album, released in 2003, was a live album Jako dobar tattoo - Tribute to EKV (Very Good Tattoo - Tribute to EKV), recorded at the tribute concert held on February 22, 2003, in Zagreb's Tvornica club.
 The performers included Croatian bands Le Cinema, Vatra, and Urban & 4, and solo artists Massimo Savić with EKV tribute band Veliki Bijeli Slon, Darko Rundek with his Cargo Orkestar, and Električni Orgazam frontman Srđan "Gile" Gojković, also with Veliki Bijeli Slon.
 The album consists of 13 live covers, each artist performing several.